About Us : Vintage Gold Watches London :

 Each of these famous watch ‘houses’ offers something different in terms of character, style and personality.
 Rolex is of course the most famous, notably for the robustness of its watch cases and movements, but also the news-worthy events and record-breaking successes of its early waterproof automatics.
 However, each manufacturer has its own fascinating history to tell, along with many highlights and claims to fame.
 In terms of design, refinement and ultimate quality, each of the brands we specialise in is on par and often exceeds that of Rolex.
 Value for money is the main reason for offering a carefully chosen portfolio of brands and models, in addition to Rolex.

 Of course in addition to their unmatched quality, our customers love the design elegance and style of mid-century wristwatches.
 But often it’s the value for money which surprises our customers most, particularly when found in such amazing condition and backed by a solid warranty.
-If one considers the extremely high cost of these watches when they were new, adjusted for inflation, along with the very high price of present day equivalents; high-quality vintage watches really do present excellent value for money.
+If one considers the extremely high cost of these watches when they were new, adjusted for inflation, along with the very high price of present day equivalents; high-quality vintage gold watches really do present excellent value for money.
 If we then factor in double-digit growth investment potential, we really do have something special to wear, treasure and enjoy.
 All of which we think, really adds up.

 Once the decision has been made to purchase a vintage gold watch, we fully appreciate this is a significant moment for our customer, so our first priority is to make the experience as simple, straight forward and pleasurable as possible.